 - ♦ You can register, for free, with the National Library of Scotland (nls.uk) and gain access to their online business resources including Complete Business Reference Adviser (COBRA).
-Here you can access their Freelance App Developer Business Opportunity Profile (October 2020) which provides information on trading issues and links to other information sources. - ♦ Google publishes free marketing resources on the Think with Google site.
-They have a page on App & Mobile marketing perspectives, with articles and presentations on subjects such as app optimization and advertising, as well as news pieces on trends in the industry and case studies on specific company successes with their apps (shorturl.at/beioC). - British Application Software Developers Association (BASDA) is a UK trade body representing the UK business software industry.
+Here you can access their App Developer Business Opportunity Profile (November 2024) which provides information on trading issues and links to other information sources. - ◆ Google publishes free marketing resources on the Think with Google site.
+They have a page on App & Mobile Marketing perspectives, with articles and presentations on subjects such as app optimization and advertising, as well as news pieces on trends in the industry and case studies on specific company successes with their apps. - British Application Software Developers Association (BASDA) is a UK trade body representing the UK business software industry.
 They have best practice guides and standards sections on their websites as well as other resources.

 Disclaimer: Please note that this research may contain copyrighted material.
-Copyright belongs to the holders credited above and, as such, recipients of this research reproduce and repurpose this information at their own risk.
+Copyright belongs to the holders credited and as such, recipients of this research must only use the information for their own internal business purposes, and must not publish, reproduce or repurpose the information, or make it available to any third party, without permission from the original copyright holders.
+"Repurpose" includes any uploading of the information to Al tools.